infrastellar/4c/website/content/_index.md

 ## Connecting

 It is hard to live in a new culture.
-It helps to meet people you can trust and build friendships with them.
+It helps to meet people and build friendships with them.
 We want to connect refugees with different cultures to help build community with each other.

 ## Learning & Growing